-Grand Canyon University may waive the class status and minimum age requirements for up to 25% of the students enrolled for dual enrollment program.
+Grand Canyon University may waive the class status for up to 25% of the students enrolled for dual enrollment program.

-High school students may take a maximum of 24 credits (up to 6 courses).
+High school students may take a maximum of 32 credits (up to 8 courses).
 Exceptions to this policy require approval from the Provost or designee.
 High school students are required to meet the Prerequisites for all courses.
-If high school students choose to take an English and/or Math course, they have the option to complete the Placement Exams for Mathematics and English.
 College-level credit earned at GCU may later be applied toward a degree program at Grand Canyon University.
 High school students need to meet the Baccalaureate Admission Requirements listed within the University Policy Handbook.